digama0/mm0/mm0.md

 * `strict` is the "opposite" of `pure`: it says that the sort does not have any variable binding operators.
 It is illegal to have a bound variable or dummy variable of this sort, and it cannot appear as a dependency in another variable.
 For example, if `x: set` and `ph: wff x` then `set` must not be declared `strict`. (`pure` and `strict` are not mutually exclusive, although a sort with both properties is not very useful.)
 * `provable` means that the sort is a thing that can be "proven".
 All formulas appearing in axioms and definitions (between `$`) must have a provable sort.
 * `free` means that dummy variables may not be dropped in definitions unless they appear in binding syntax constructors.

-Variable declarations
----
-This feature is optional.
-Verifiers that don't support the `var` keyword need not support blocks either, because `var` is the only locally scoped command.

-    var-stmt ::= 'var' (identifier)* ':' var-type ';'
-    var-type ::= identifier '*'?

-A variable statement does not represent any actual statement or theorem, it just sets up variable names with their types so that they may be inferred in later `term`s, `axiom`s, `def`s and `theorem`s.
-See "Variable Inference" for details on how the inference process works.
-In the statement itself, we can declare a list of variables with type dependencies.

-A type is the name of a sort followed by 0 or more variable names, which represent the values this variable is allowed to depend on.
-In variable declarations, dependent sorts are not permitted, but a type may be declared with a trailing `*`, representing that this variable depends on all bound variables in statements.

 Term constructors
 ---